f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

 #.
 In Postman, select the call ``GET Colors`` and check the version is ``v2`` http://api.sentence.com/v2/api/colors
 #.
 In Authorization, select type ``Oauth 2.0``

-   .. note :: As you can notice, the Postman Oauth v2.0 client is already set to request JWT against keycloak
+   .. note :: As you can notice, the Postman OAuth v2.0 client is already set to request JWT against Keycloak

 #.
 Scroll down and click on ``Get New Access Token``